gugajazz/Sine_messaging/README.md

 `10` -> ``18600hz``\
 `11` -> ``18800hz``

-The listner then analises the amplitude of each frequency using a fast fourier transform to detect the distinct signature of a signal over the background noise.\
+The listener then analises the amplitude of each frequency using a fast fourier transform to detect the distinct signature of a signal over the background noise.\
-When that happens it'll log the frequencies received over the duration of the message.\
+When that happens, it'll log the frequencies received over the duration of the message.\
-Finally it will read the data and decode it to binary by counting how long each sine wave lasted.\
+Finally, it will read the data and decode it to binary by counting how long each sine wave lasted.\
 Ex: In a very simplified way, if it recorded the following frequenncies during the transmission `18400hz, 18800hz, 18200hz, 18600hz`, because we know what pair of bits each frequency represents, we know that the signal was `01110110` and can decode it to obtain that character `v`.